ocadotechnology/kube-e2etestapp/README.md

 - `./contrib/monitoring-config.yaml` contains configuration for monitoring.
 There are comments to indicate what each entry does.
 - `./contrib/frontend.yaml` contains configuration for running the frontend status dashboard.
 Optionally, it includes a certificate resource for use with `kube-cert-manager`.
 The ingress host name (and certificate domain) needs changing to match what you use on your cluster.

+It's recommended you download the releases zip and apply the manifests from there, rather than the repo directly, as the e2etest tag is set using semantic versioning git attributes.

 ## Metrics and alerts
 All metrics created by this application are prefixed by `e2etest.` and are measured using the Statsd client library.
 For more information on Statsd metric types please see the [statsd project repo](https://github.com/etsy/statsd).
 We use a Statsd -> Prometheus bridge when deploying this because: